Infinite-Chess/infinitechess.org/dev-utils/pieces/svg/Converting PNG to SVG.md

 # Steps to converting a PNG to SVG #

-While retaining high quality, yet highly compacted!
+This is the best method I've found, to retain high quality, yet remain highly compact!

 1. Go to [SVG Trace](https://svgtrace.com/png-to-svg)